-Daniel J. Guttman, of Bexley, Ohio has been appointed by the Honorable Governor John Kasich to the Ohio Thoroughbred Race Fund (OSDF) Advisory Committee.
-Guttman, 43, will serve a term of three years.
+Daniel J. Guttman, of Bexley, Ohio has been re-appointed by the Honorable Governor Mike DeWine to the Ohio Thoroughbred Race Fund (OSDF) Advisory Committee.

 Guttman is a longtime Thoroughbred owner with a JD from The Ohio State University and a partner in the Columbus, OH-based law firm of Baker Hostetler LLP.

 Over the years Guttman—a member of the Ohio Thoroughbred Breeders & Owners Association (OTBO)—has advised Thoroughbred syndicates on contracts, organizational matters and related activities.
 As well, he has owned horses racing in graded stakes and on the Breeders Cup undercard at tracks such as Churchill Downs, Keeneland, Santa Anita, Del mar and Gulfstream.

 Guttman’s professional experience includes providing counsel to municipalities, airport and regional transit authorities, counties and sheriff’s offices, townships, Councils of Government, personnel appeals boards of review, civil service commission and other pubic and quasi-public bodies.